Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 ## Introduction

 In this class, we're going to use some special software, including [Python](https://www.python.org/), [TensorFlow](https://www.tensorflow.org/), [Jupyter Notebooks](http://jupyter.org/), and some custom software we've developed to make understanding neural networks easier.
 This document provides some (hopefully relatively painless) instructions for setting these things up.
 We highly recommend creating a [virtual environment](https://virtualenv.pypa.io/en/stable/) for the class software in order to prevent potential conflicts with whatever is already installed on your computer.
-A complete list of the required packages is can be found [here](https://github.com/alex-ten/pdpyflow/blob/master/tutorials/setting_up/requirements_list.md).
+A complete list of the required packages can be found [here](https://github.com/alex-ten/pdpyflow/blob/master/tutorials/setting_up/requirements_list.md).
 Note, that most of these are installed automatically as a result of installing the main software.
 If you do experience problems, see if they can be solved by switching to a different version of software, as specified in the list.
 You can check the versions of Python packages with `pip` by running:

 ```
 pip list
 ```

+If you have other difficulties, contact the class TA, Andrew Lampinen, lampinen@stanford.edu for assistance; or (especially if you are using a Mac) contact the developer of the pdpyflow software, Alex Ten, tenalexander1991@gmail.com .

 ## Windows